 Fast Track to Bigger Muscles

-There's no magic pill for getting ripped.
-But if you're willing to sweat, there are ways to pump up your physique in less time than you might think.
-With the right moves, you can work toward powerful pecs and bulging biceps in just two workouts a week.
-If you have a medical condition, check with a doctor before starting a fitness program.
+You can pump up your physique in less time than you might think if you're willing to sweat.
+With the right moves, you can work toward power pecs and better biceps in just two workouts a week.
+If you're not active now, tell your doctor before you start a fitness program.

 Bigger Arms: Hammer Curl

-For biceps that beg to be displayed in short sleeves, start with a hammer curl.
+Start with this move to build biceps you can show off in short sleeves.
 Hold dumbbells so they face your outer thighs.
-Exhale and bend the elbows, raising the dumbbells until their tips nearly reach your shoulders.
+Exhale and bend your elbows.
+Raise the dumbbells until their tips nearly reach your shoulders.
 Inhale and lower slowly.
-To see results, men should hit each muscle group with 3-4 different exercises, twice a week, says conditioning specialist Neal I. Pire, MA, CSCS.

 Bigger Arms: Preacher Curl

-This twist on the biceps curl will also work the deltoids, muscles that give shoulders a chiseled look.
+This twist on the curl better isolates the biceps.
 Rest the back of your arm on a support pad while holding a dumbbell, palm facing up.
 Slowly raise the dumbbell, then lower it to the starting position.
-If any move feels wrong, check with a qualified fitness professional.
-Depending on your health and physical condition, some exercises may not be recommended.
+If any move feels wrong, check with a trainer so you do it right.

 Bigger Arms: Triceps Pushdown

-When building buff arms, don't neglect the underside.
-To do the triceps pushdown, grasp the handle with palms facing down and hands 6 inches apart.
+Grasp the handle with your palms facing down and hands 6 inches apart.
 Keep your upper arms near the sides of your chest.
 Start with your forearms parallel to the floor.
-Push the cable down by straightening the arms until your elbows are fully extended, but not locked.
+Push the cable down by making your arms straight.
+Do this until your elbows are all the way out, but not locked.
 Pause and slowly return to the starting position.

 Bigger Chest: Bench Press

-This classic move hits all your chest muscles at once.
-Grab the bar with a closed grip and slowly lower until it lightly touches your chest.
-Exhale and press back to starting position.
-A trainer can recommend the best load for you; 50% of body weight (including the weight of the barbell) is a common starting point.
-The flat version works the entire chest, says exercise physiologist Irv Rubenstein, PhD, so there's no need to add incline versions.
+This classic move hits all your chest muscles.
+Grab the bar with a closed grip, and slowly lower it until it lightly touches your chest.
+Exhale and press back to the starting position.
+A trainer can suggest the best load for you.
+Start with just the bar.
+Add weight once you can control the bar slowly.

 Buff vs. Mr. Universe